SmithBradleyC/jsPsych_Online_Experiments/README.md

 Now that you have a local copy of the experiment on your machine you can begin to make and save your own edits.
 When you save the edits they will only be saved on your local machine.
 To save them to GitHub you will first need to commit the changes to your local git repository (automatically created when you cloned the repository).
 You can do this through the GitHub Desktop Client.
 When you commit to your local git repository it is a form of version control (essentially it keeps a record of all the changes you make and allows you to revert to a previous iteration of the experiment if you want).
 Once you have committed changes to your local repository you can then push those changes to your GitHub repository (think of "pushing" as saving your edits to the "cloud").
 Once changes are on your GitHub repository, others can see your work and contribute to it.
 You can also host the experiment there (using GitHub Pages, this will be explained  in [Hosting the Experiment](#hosting-the-experiment)).

 We'll leave it to you to learn how to push changes to your GitHub repository and work collaboratively with others from there (it's much the same way you are "working" on our experiment) but we will show you how to host the experiment in the section [Running the Experiment](#running-the-experiment).

-#### Download R and rStudio

-If you already have R and rStudio then skip to [Reproduce the Experiment](#reproduce-the-experiment)

-- Download and install the latest stable version of R (https://www.r-project.org/)
-- Download and install the latest stable version of rStudio (https://rstudio.com/products/rstudio/download/)

 #### Reproduce the Experiment